clj-grenada/grenada-spec/GrenadaParts.md

 ## Transformer

  - There can be two kinds of transformers:
-    1. Functions that map from metadata map to metadata map.
+    1. Functions that map from Tmap to Tmap.
     2. Functions that map from a metadata collection to a metadata collection.
  - The first kind should be sufficient in most cases.
- - The second kind can be used for reordering the whole collection or throwing out metadata maps that are not needed.
+ - The second kind can be used for reordering the whole collection or throwing out Tmaps that are not needed.

 ## Merger

- - A function that takes a pair of metadata maps for the same entity and returns one.
+ - merge-2: A function that takes a pair of Tmaps for the same entity and returns one.
+ - merge: A function that takes two collections of Tmaps and applies merge-2 to a pair of Tmaps describing the same Thing in order to obtain one collection of Tmaps.

 Implementation ideas: